bluegenes/2022-paper-protein-kmers/manuscript.md

 When one set is highly trusted, such as a reference genome or proteome, the containment relative to that set may be most informative.
 In these cases, we can consider the trusted genome as an "anchor" upon which we are basing our comparison, and the containment relative to this set as "anchor containment."

+### Maximum Containment

+For both 6-frame translation and metagenome breakdown comparisons, the most informative containment value will be relative to the smaller set of k-mers (typically reference proteomes), rather than relative to all metagenome k-mers or all 6-frame translated genome or metagenome k-mers.
+As such, we have implemented "maximum containment," a shorthand method to always select the greater of the two containment values for AAI estimation.
+Maximum containment method may also provide advantages for genomes with potential contamination, as containment will always be relative to the smaller, and presumably less contaminated, genome.
+However, highly incomplete genomes may overestimate AAI with this method, so we suggest using containment relative to the more trusted sample if known, or using average containment AAI or jaccard AAI when comparing two genomes of approximately equal quality.

+**While eukaryotic datasets are out of scope of this paper, these methods should work fine -- discuss or do some analyses!**

 ## Conclusions